open-feature/go-sdk-contrib/providers/unleash/README.md

     "UserId": "111",
   },
 )
-enabled, err := ofClient.BooleanValue(context.Background(), "users-flag", false, evalCtx)
+enabled := ofClient.Boolean(ctx, "users-flag", false, evalCtx)

 evalCtx := of.NewEvaluationContext(
   "",
   map[string]interface{}{},
 )
-value, err := ofClient.StringValue(context.Background(), "variant-flag", "", evalCtx)
+value := ofClient.String(ctx, "variant-flag", "", evalCtx)

-of.Shutdown()
+of.Shutdown(ctx)

 ```

 See [provider_test.go](./pkg/provider_test.go) for more information.

 ### Additional Usage Details

-* When default value is used and returned, default variant is not used and variant name is not set.
+- When default value is used and returned, default variant is not used and variant name is not set.
-* json/csv payloads are evaluated via object evaluation as what returned from Unleash - string, wrapped with Value.
+- json/csv payloads are evaluated via object evaluation as what returned from Unleash - string, wrapped with Value.
-* Additional evaluation data can be received via flag metadata, such as:
+- Additional evaluation data can be received via flag metadata, such as:
-  * *enabled* - boolean
+  - _enabled_ - boolean